 My classes are for the experienced rider wanting to enhance their motorcycle skills.
-I base my course on my Police training and it will have your confidence and skills improving 100% before my four hour class is complete.
+I base my course on my Police motor training and it will have your confidence and skills improving 100% before my four hour class is complete.
 The dates below are when classes are available.
-My class is NOT for receiving your motorcycle endorsement,

-Riders must have their motorcycle license and have at least 3,000 miles under their belt before taking this class.
+Riders must have their motorcycle license and have at least 1,500 miles under their belt before taking this class.

-The cost of the class is $175.00.
+The cost of the class is $165.00.
 You can sign up by clicking on your preferred date below or call my toll free number 1-866-868-7433 to reserve your spot in class with a $50.00 non-refundable deposit.
 If you sign up for the class with your deposit and do not show up, you will lose your deposit.
 Many riders are waiting to take my class.
 All riders bring their own bike to my classes.

 What my classes consist of:

-My Ride Like a Pro Class is focused on teaching the average rider the three Motor Officer techniques the cops have been trained in for more than 60 years.
+My Ride Like a Pro Class is focused on teaching the average rider that has a good handle on the basic skills and would like to enhance those skills, the three Motor Officer techniques the cops have been trained in for more than 60 years.
 This course is based on low speed motorcycle handling techniques.
 The average speed on the course is approximately 10-12 mph.
 The reason low speed motorcycle training is important is driving below 20 mph, there is no gyroscopic effect and gravity tends to pull the motorcycle to the ground.

 Police Motor Officers are the top 2% of riders in America.
 They are able to handle 800 lb. motorcycles with the ease of a child’s toy.
 What do Police Motor Officers know about riding that you don’t?
 Simply put, these officers know three techniques.
 Just three.
 These techniques allow anyone regardless of their size or strength to handle even the biggest, heaviest, motorcycle with ease and confidence.